le-doux/bitsy/docs/docs/tools/room/index.md

 3. **Add room button**.
 Creates a new room.
 The room tool will automatically switch view to that room.

 4. **Duplicate room button**.
 Creates a copy of the current room.
-The room tool will automatically switch view to that room.
+Features such as tiles, color palette and exits & endings will be copied to the new room, but unique features such as the avatar, sprites and items will not be copied.
+The room tool will automatically switch view to the new duplicate room.

 5. **Delete room button**.
 Deletes the current room.
 A warning message will display before permanent deletion.